vocalpy/hybrid-vocal-classifier/docs/dev/extract_yaml_spec.rst

       each dict sets parameters for a 'job', typically data associated with one set of vocalizations.

-`extract.config.yml` files *may* optionally define other keys at the same level as `todo_list`.
+`extract.config.yml` files *may* optionally define two other keys at the same level as `todo_list`.
+Those keys are `spect_params` and `segment_params`.
+As might be expected, `spect_params` is a dict that contains parameters for making spectrograms.
+The `segment_params` dict contains parameters for segmenting song.

 When defined at the same level as `todo_list` they are considered `default`.
-If an element in `todo_list` defines different values for any of these keys, the value assigned in that element takes precedence over the `default` value:
+If an element in `todo_list` defines different values for any of these keys, the value assigned in that element takes precedence over the `default` value.

+Here are the
    spect_params: dict
-      spectrogram parameters, defined below
+      parameters to calculate spectrogram
+      keys correspond to parameters/arguments passed to Spectrogram class for __init__.
+      **must** have *either* a 'ref' key *or* the `nperseg` and `noverlap` keys as defined below:
+         ref : str
+            {'tachibana','koumura'}
+            Use spectrogram parameters from a reference.
+            'tachibana' uses spectrogram parameters from [1]_,
+            'koumura' uses spectrogram parameters from [2]_.

+         nperseg : int
+            numper of samples per segment for FFT, e.g. 512 noverlap : int
+            number of overlapping samples in each segment

+      the following keys are all **optional**:
+        freq_cutoffs : two-element list of integers
+            limits of frequency band to keep, e.g. [1000,8000] Spectrogram.make keeps the band:
+                freq_cutoffs[0] >= spectrogram > freq_cutoffs[1]
+        window : str
+            window to apply to segments
+            valid strings are 'Hann', 'dpss', None
+            Hann -- Uses np.Hanning with parameter M (window width) set to value of nperseg dpss -- Discrete prolate spheroidal sequence AKA Slepian.
+                Uses scipy.signal.slepian with M parameter equal to nperseg and width parameter equal to 4/nperseg, as in [2]_. filter_func : str
+            filter to apply to raw audio. valid strings are 'diff' or None 'diff' -- differential filter, literally np.diff applied to signal as in [1]_.
+            None -- no filter, this is the default spect_func : str
+            which function to use for spectrogram.
+            valid strings are 'scipy' or 'mpl'.
+            'scipy' uses scipy.signal.spectrogram,
+            'mpl' uses matplotlib.matlab.specgram.
+            Default is 'scipy'.
+        log_transform_spect : bool
+            if True, applies np.log10 to spectrogram to increase range.
+Default is True.

    segment_params: dict
-        parameters for dividing audio into segments, defined below
+      parameters for dividing audio into segments, defined below with the following keys
+         threshold : int
+            value above which amplitude is considered part of a segment. default is 5000. min_syl_dur : float
+            minimum duration of a segment. default is 0.02, i.e. 20 ms. min_silent_dur : float
+            minimum duration of silent gap between segment. default is 0.002, i.e. 2 ms.

 Every dict in a `todo_list` has the following **required** keys: bird_ID : str